Rick and Morty’s Amortycan Grickfitti is a sinfully funny season 5 episode

 The concept of the Hellraiser demons is such a simple and stupid idea.
 You have to credit the writers for how well it works.
 The logic behind deriving pleasure from pain is so nonsensical that trying to wrap your head around it just makes you laugh.
 Being in pain makes them feel good, but feeling good is what makes them upset, which in turn makes them happier.

 It’s dumb, funny, and a great plot device when Rick can’t simply use his multitude of weapons to get rid of the demons.
-Of course, as always, there is a sort of Rick-powered deus ex machina concept at the end of the episode that solves the situation, but it's one that makes fun of the concept of how these demons work.
+Of course, as always, there is a Rick-powered solution to the problem, but it's one that again makes fun of the concept of how these demons work.

 Morty and Summer make up this week’s backup story, and it’s fun too.
 It’s here that we get a call-back to one of the best moments in the series, also known as “Keep Summer Safe.”